croquet/microverse/docs/QuickStart.md

 This will start two servers.
 The first is the file server on localhost:9684.
 The second is the watch-server that enables you to inject code changes into a running session.

 We use the port 9684 for the file server and the port 9011 for the watch server.
-Make sure that your local fire wall (Windows Defender on Windows or Firewall system preferences on Mac) allows connections to those ports.
+Make sure that your local firewall (Windows Defender on Windows or Firewall system preferences on Mac) allows connections to those ports.

 The servers can be run independently as well.
 * `npm run file-server` starts the file server.